edbrito/100-days-of-code/log.md

 https://www.freecodecamp.org/edbrito

 **Thoughts:** The frontend stuff is kind of trivial but some details are quite interesting.
 I've been doing backend for about two years but always in Java; doing stuff with Node is being fun.

+### Day 3: 2018/04/27

+**Today's Progress**: Dedicated all of my time to the backend certification project.
+Finished some of the programming tasks for Node.

+**Thoughts:** Node seems like great fun!

+### Day 4: 2018/04/28

+**Today's Progress**: Finished all the frontend certification part until the first project.
+Starting the ''tribute page'' project.

+**Thoughts:** I think part of the difficulty is deciding on what to do the page.
+I have an idea, let's see how this pans out.